 Intercultural Competence Training: Critical consideration of various current political and economic topics relating to Italy.
-Differences in the third level systems of education (Germany vs Italy), job applications for internships and the difference to applications for full-time positions.
-Discussion of practical aspects of spending the second half of the program in Italy.
+Differences in the third level systems of education (Germany vs Italy), job applications for internships and the

-German Business German: Consolidation and extension of business vocabulary.
+Business German: Consolidation and extension of business vocabulary.
 Debates on current economic and business topics.
 The language of the business media.
 Academic writing.
 The language of argumentation.

 Intercultural Competence Training: German Area Studies.
 Critical analysis of various current German economic and political topics.

-Polish Business Polish: Consolidation and extension of business vocabulary.
+Business Polish: Consolidation and extension of business vocabulary.
 Job applications, presentations, academic writing, case studies.

 Intercultural Competence Training: Polish Area Studies.
 The historical and political aspects of Poland's globalization.
 Poland's entry to the EU and its impact.
 Leadership and organization in Poland.

-Portuguese Business Portuguese: Consolidation and extension of business vocabulary.
+Business Portuguese: Consolidation and extension of business vocabulary.
 Debates on business and economic topics.
 Presentations - oral and written on business topics.
 Business writing.

 Intercultural Competence: Current topics regarding Brazil's economy and politics and society.
 Preparation for the second half of the programme in Brazil.

-Mandarin Chinese for Beginners: Culturally and linguistically managing business situations, such settings include introducing the company, making business related phone calls, reading and writing business related texts and e-mails, meetings with business partners, discussing schedules, describing and comparing products, explaining processes.
-Also Vocabulary relevant to their studies in China.
+Chinese for Beginners: Culturally and linguistically managing business situations, such settings include introducing the company, making business related phone calls, reading and writing business related texts and e-mails, meetings with business partners, discussing schedules, describing and comparing products, explaining processes; also vocabulary relevant to their studies in China.

 Intercultural Competence Training: The students will be prepared for living, working and studying in China by insights into the national culture, current social situation and history of China.
 Basic cultural differences between Chinese and Germans will be identified.
-The Students will receive a brief introduction to Chinese business culture, practices and customs of Chinese-speaking communities.
+The students will receive a brief introduction to Chinese business culture, practices and customs of Chinese-speaking communities.
 By gaining insights into specific branches and companies, they can acquire intercultural insights into the Chinese business and economic environment.

-Teaching and learning methodology Case studies, short papers, presentations, projects, discussions, role plays, film clips.
+Teaching and learning methodology

+Case studies, short papers, presentations, discussions, role plays, film clips.
 Activities include both individual and small group tasks.
 Some oral elements are videoed.

+Miscellaneous

+n/a

+Indicative reading list

+English

-Online work possible.
-Miscellaneous n/a Indicative reading list English S APA (2020) Concise Rules of APA Style, 7 th edition.
-McCarthy, M and O'Dell, F (2008): Academic Vocabulary in Use, Cambridge University Press, Cambridge.
+- APA (2020) Concise Rules of APA Style, 7th edition. - McCarthy, M and O'Dell, F (2008): Academic Vocabulary in Use, Cambridge University Press, Cambridge. - The Economist.

-The Economist.